Company Details

 Highest Fine Imposed: The highest fine imposed for a regulatory violation was $5 million (settlement, not regulatory fine).

-Most Significant Legal Action: The most significant legal action taken for a regulatory violation was class action lawsuit, federal charges against former employee, , Class action lawsuit, Criminal charges against former employee, .
+Most Significant Legal Action: The most significant legal action taken for a regulatory violation was class action lawsuit, federal charges against former employee, , Class action lawsuit, Criminal charges against former employee, , Extradition to U.S. for prosecution.

 Most Significant Lesson Learned: The most significant lesson learned from past incidents was Insider threats pose significant risks in healthcare; timely termination and access revocation are critical.
 Delayed breach notifications can complicate legal and reputational responses.

-Most Significant Recommendation Implemented: The most significant recommendation implemented to improve cybersecurity was Establish clear protocols for breach notifications balancing legal and law enforcement requirements, Enhance insider threat detection programs, Conduct regular audits of employee access to PHI/PII and Implement stricter access controls for sensitive data.
+Most Significant Recommendation Implemented: The most significant recommendation implemented to improve cybersecurity was Implement stricter access controls for sensitive data, Conduct regular audits of employee access to PHI/PII, Establish clear protocols for breach notifications balancing legal and law enforcement requirements and Enhance insider threat detection programs.

-Most Recent Source: The most recent source of information about an incident are Healthcare IT News, Pennsylvania Court documents and HealthITSecurity (Jill McKeon).
+Most Recent Source: The most recent source of information about an incident are HealthITSecurity (Jill McKeon), DataBreaches.net, Pennsylvania Court documents, Healthcare IT News and National Police of Ukraine.

 Current Status of Most Recent Investigation: The current status of the most recent investigation is completed (law enforcement investigation concluded; settlement approved).